plow-technologies/rescript-linter/README.md

 Rules are defined in `lib/rules`.

-Currently, there are five rules available:
+Currently, there are six rules available:

 1. `DisallowFunction` - Disallow the use of certain functions like `string_of_int`
 2. `DisallowOperator` - Disallow the use of certain operators like `|>`
 3. `NoJStringInterpolation` - Disallow the use of j-string Interpolation
 4. `NoReactComponent` - Disallow use of certain React component/dom
 5. `DisallowModule` - Disallow use of certain module
+6. `DisallowAttribute` - Disallow code tagged with a certain attribute like `@dead`

 ### Writing your own rule